 Our Campaigns: Promoting Sex-Based Analysis

-Read Kathleen’s full talk on the harms of gender identity to women in BC.
+Read the Vancouver Lesbian Collective’s perspective on the harms of gender identity to women in BC.

 Kathleen Stock is the author of Material Girls: Why Reality Matters for Feminism.
 She is a UK-based columnist for UnHerd, co-director of The Lesbian Project, and a witness for Amy Hamm, the BC nurse threatened with disciplinary action for her gender critical views.